 Yes.
 You do not need to be a photo volunteer to fulfill a photo request.
 Go to Contribute.
 Select Photo Requests to search for available requests.

-Select Photo Requests from either Your To-Do List or from the Contribute page.
+Select Photo Requests from either the camera icon or from the Contribute page.
 You can show requests by Cemetery, Contributor, Current Location, Home Location, Map/GPS, or US Zip Code.
 Photo Requests can also be found on the Cemetery page.

 If you received the request as an email, you can follow the link in the email.
 You can also click on Contribute along the top of the page, select Photo Requests, select Requests I Claimed, click on the 'Fulfill' button for the memorial you have photographed and upload your photo.
 The member who requested the photograph will receive an email about the request being fulfilled and you will receive Photo Volunteer Credit.

 Click on Contribute along the top of the page.
 Select Photo Requests.
 You can show requests by Cemetery, Contributor, Current Location, Home Location, Map or US Zip Code.
 If you are willing to photograph a specific grave, click on the green ‘Claim’ button and confirm the claim.
 Once you have claimed a request, you will have 14 days to fulfill the request.

 Click on Contribute along the top of the page.
 Select Photo Requests.
 Select Requests I Claimed.